Live 8: Barrie, Canada

 Deep Purple made an appearance and performed "Highway Star", "Smoke on the Water" and "Hush".
-DMC (of Run-DMC) performed with Elliot Easton of The Cars, and Joey Kramer and Tom Hamilton of Aerosmith.
+DMC (of Run-DMC) performed with Keith Denehy of Angry Hill, Elliot Easton of The Cars, and Joey Kramer and Tom Hamilton of Aerosmith.
 The Tragically Hip played a set, just before Neil Young finished off Live 8 in Barrie with "4 Strong Winds", "Rockin' in the Free World" and "O Canada".

-Berlin, Germany
+Berlin

 Some of the highlights of the Berlin show included Brian Wilson who played a set with his band, doing "Our Prayer"/"Gee", "God Only Knows", "California Girls", "Good Vibrations", and "Fun Fun Fun", as well as Green Day, having released their political rock opera "American Idiot" the previous year.